thewaytozion/widgets/README.md

 2. Create a new script within scriptable using source code from [pseudo-transparent script](https://gist.github.com/mzeryck/3a97ccd1e059b3afa3c6666d27a496c9#gistcomment-3468585 "pseudo-transparent script")
 3. Take a screenshot from your empty homescreen (guideline here)
 4. Run script from point 2, follow script guideline and export to FILE at end of script, save it to "Scriptable" iCloud-folder (or subfolder).
 Remember (subfolder and) image file name!
-5. Create a new script within scriptable using source code from this [Inzidenz-COVID-19.js](https://github.com/thewaytozion/widgets/blob/main/Inzidenz-COVID-19.js "Inzidenz-COVID-19.js")
+5. Create a new script within scriptable using source code from this [Inzidenz-COVID-19.js](https://github.com/thewaytozion/widgets/blob/main/Inzidenz-COVID-19.js "Inzidenz-COVID-19.js"), for gradient colored background set variable USE_BG_IMG to false, using background image file set it to true, define BG_IMG_SUBFOLDER and BG_IMG as saved from point 4 above let USE_BG_IMG = false;
+const BG_IMG_SUBFOLDER = "/img/";
+const BG_IMG = "widgetBG.jpg";

 ### Sources/Credits: ###